JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Conclusion

-Overall, the PartyBox Stage 320 is a marked improvement over the already impressive PartyBox 310.
+Overall, the PartyBox Stage 320 is a step up from the PartyBox 310.
 The improvements to sound quality are remarkable and a selling point on their own, but when coupled with the new Auracast pairing support and vibrant new lighting effects, it’s a no-brainer which of these two speakers is worth investing in.
 If you already have the 310 and are considering upgrading, you will see significant benefits.

 JBL PartyBox 320 (Winner)